Neural Module Networks: Introduction

-Our approach first analyzes each question with a semantic parser, and uses this analysis to determine the basic computational units (attention, classification, etc.) needed to answer the question, as well as the relationships between these units.
-In \autoref{fig:teaser}, we first produce an attention focused on the dog, which passes its output to a location describer.
-Depending on the underlying structure, these messages passed between modules may be raw image features, attentions, or classification decisions; each module maps from specific input to output types.
-Different kinds of modules are shown in different colors; attention-producing modules (like \mod{dog}) are shown in green, while labeling modules (like \mod{where}) are shown in blue.
+Our approach first analyzes each question with a semantic parser, and uses this analysis to determine the basic computational units (attention, classification, etc.) needed to answer the question, as well as the relationships between the modules.
+In \autoref{fig:teaser}, we first produce an attention focused on the dog, which passes its output to a location classifier.
+Depending on the underlying structure, these messages passed between modules may be raw image features, attentions, or classification decisions; each module is determined by its input and output types.
+Different kinds of modules are shown in different colors; attention modules (like \mod{dog}) are shown in green, while labeling modules (like \mod{where}) are shown in blue.
 Importantly, all modules in an NMN are independent and composable, which allows the computation to be different for each problem instance, and possibly unobserved during training.
-Outside the NMN, our final answer uses a recurrent network (LSTM) to read the question, an additional step which has been shown to be important for modeling common sense knowledge and dataset biases \cite{malinowski15iccv}.
+Outside the NMN, our final answer uses a recurrent network (LSTM) to read the question, which has been shown to be important to model common sense knowledge and dataset biases \cite{malinowski15iccv}.

 We evaluate our approach on two visual question answering tasks.
-On the recently-released VQA \cite{antol15iccv} dataset we achieve results comparable to or better than existing approaches.
-However, that many of the questions in the VQA dataset are quite simple, with little composition or reasoning required.
+On the recently-released VQA \cite{antol15iccv} datasets we achieve results comparable to or better than existing approaches, and show that our approach specifically outperforms previous work on questions with compositional structure (\eg requiring that an object be located and one of its attributes described).
+It turns out, however, that many of the questions in both datasets are quite simple, with little composition or reasoning required.
 To test our approach's ability to handle harder questions, we introduce a new dataset of synthetic images paired with complex questions involving spatial relations, set-theoretic reasoning, and shape and attribute recognition.
-On this dataset we outperform baseline approaches by as much as 25\% absolute accuracy.
+On this dataset we outperform competing approaches by as much as 25\% absolute accuracy.

-While all the applications considered in this paper involve visual question answering, the architecture is much more general, and might easily be applied to visual referring expression resolution \cite{FitzGerald13Referring,rohrbach16arxiv} or question answering about natural language texts \cite{Iyyer14Factoid}.
+While all the applications considered in this paper involve visual question answering, the general architecture is potentially of broader usefulness, and might be more generally applied to visual referring expression resolution \cite{FitzGerald13Referring} or question answering about natural language texts \cite{Iyyer14Factoid}.